It

 Audio

-monitor: audio speaker is included inside AP15-3 for hearing dialing
+audio speaker is included inside AP15-3 for hearing dialing process, handshake

-process, handshake tones from alarm receivers, Contact-ID alarm signals from
+tones from alarm receivers, Contact-ID alarm signals from AP15-3, and kiss-off

 RS232C